Membership

 $350.00 for STANDARD PROCESSING - process time of approximately 5-7 business days from receipt of complete visa consultation submissions.

-• Ensure AGMA gets the full amount - transfer charges/fees, if any, should be paid separately on your end.
+• Ensure AGMA gets the full amount.
+Transfer charges/fees, if any, should be paid separately on your end.

 Information for Wire/ACH transfer to AGMA from outside the USA